 - Proof-based or leader-based consensus whereby a leader is elected and proposes a final value

 Practical Byzantine Fault Tolerance (PBFT) achieves state machine replication, which provides tolerance against Byzantine nodes.
-Various other protocols, including but are not limited to PBFT, PAXOS, RAFT, and Federated Byzantine Agreement (FBA), are also being used or have been proposed for use in many different implementations of distributed systems and blockchains.
+Protocols, such as PBFT, PAXOS, RAFT, and Federated Byzantine Agreement (FBA), are used in many different implementations of distributed systems and blockchains.

 PROOF OF WORK